- East St. Louis School District 189

 For students to participate, families must give consent by completing the form here.

-On-Site PCR and Rapid COVID-19 Testing
+On-Site PCR COVID-19 Testing

 School District 189 will use on-site PCR testing as a prevention strategy to support a safe learning environment.

-Shield Illinois Test - This saliva-based PCR test will be used weekly to test students for COVID.
+Shield Illinois Test - This saliva-based PCR test may be used weekly to test students for COVID.
 It is a highly sensitive test that identifies those who are asymptomatic carriers of the virus.
 Results are provided in less than 24 hours.
 To promote a safe learning environment, parental consent is assumed for students to participate.
 Parents may request to receive a Shield Exemption Form and complete it based on the student's physical inability to participate or religious restrictions only.
 These forms must be signed by a health care provider prior to submission.
 Exemption requests must be reviewed and approved prior to student exemptions from participation in the Shield saliva testing program.

 Students (12 years or older) who are fully vaccinated against COVID do not need to participate in weekly COVID Shield Testing.
 (Students are fully vaccinated two weeks after receiving the second dose of the vaccine.)
 In order to qualify, students must submit a copy of their COVID vaccination card to the school nurse.